-We took the high school students from the orphanage Fundaninos to the bank.
+We took the high school students from an orphanage we work with to the bank.
 They went to deposit their earnings from the products they make and sell in our woodworking and engineering classes.
 It was wonderful to see them get excited as they realized how much money they had. %100 of the profits from the items they make goes to them.
 The goal is that they save it for their future or use it for transformational purchases.
 We deposited almost $1000 in total, with one of the boys having made over $300 from the sale of his products.
-So awesome to see them “get” that learning a skill, working to produce a quality product, and then selling it, is exciting, fun and can literally get you money in the bank.
+So awesome to see them "get" that learning a skill, working to produce a quality product, and then selling it, is exciting, fun and can literally get you money in the bank.

 Carpentry, Woodworking and Engineering